Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 Operator

-Greetings, and welcome to the Chipotle Mexican Grill, Incorporated Third Quarter 2017 Earnings Conference Call.
+Greetings, and welcome to the Chipotle Mexican Grill, Inc. Third Quarter 2017 Earnings Conference Call.
 At this time, all participants are in a listen-only mode.
 A question-and-answer session will follow the formal presentation.
 As a reminder, this conference is being recorded.

 I would now like to turn the conference over to your host, Mark Alexee, Manager of Investor Relations.